PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:43:17
+Last updated: 2024-04-02 19:43:51
-Random Quote: Knowledge is knowing that a tomato is a fruit.
-Wisdom is knowing not to put it in a fruit salad. - Brian O'Driscoll
+Random Quote: Life has no blessing like a prudent friend. - Euripides